AlexanderParshakov/JobReqsAggregator/README.md

 # Aggregator for Job Requirements (to be further developed)
 A studying project for an app that shows different job positions and posts connected to them.

-** Kinds of data provided are limited due to research demonstration sufficiency.

 ## Third-party libraries in use:
 * JGProgressHUD
 * RealmSwift